OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 - cudaFree: This function is used to free the device memory.
 It took up 0.15% of the total API call time, amounting to 981.80us.

 # sumArrayZerocpy.cu
+## Code
+This CUDA program demonstrates the use of zero-copy memory in GPU programming.
+Here’s a step-by-step explanation:

+1. It first sets up the CUDA device with cudaSetDevice(dev).
+2. It then defines the size of the memory to be allocated on both the host and the device.
+The size is determined by nElem, which is set to LEN.
+3. It retrieves and prints the properties of the CUDA device using cudaGetDeviceProperties().
+4. It allocates memory on the host (CPU) using malloc().
+5. It initializes the host memory with random values using initialData().
+6. It performs a sum operation on the host using sumArraysOnHost().
+7. It allocates memory on the device (GPU) using cudaMalloc().
+8. It copies data from the host to the device using cudaMemcpy().
+9. It launches two kernels, warmup() and sumArrays(), which perform the same sum operation on the device.
+10. It copies the results back from the device to the host using cudaMemcpy().
+11. It checks if the results obtained from the device match the results obtained from the host using checkResult().
+12. It frees the allocated memory on both the host and the device using free() and cudaFree().
+13. It allocates zero-copy memory on the host using cudaHostAlloc().
+14. It initializes the host memory with random values using initialData().
+15. It gets device pointers to the host memory using cudaHostGetDevicePointer().
+16. It launches the sumArraysZeroCopy() kernel, which performs the sum operation on the device using the zero-copy memory.

+## Profiler
 **GPU activities:**
 - 33.33% of the GPU’s time was spent on the sumArraysZeroCopy kernel.
 The total time spent on this operation was 3.5200us.
 - 22.73% of the time was spent on copying memory from the device to the host ([CUDA memcpy DtoH]).
 The total time spent on this operation was 2.4000us.